flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 - Recognize when the work can be done with C-types
 - Implement limited functions
-    - Only support dimensionality needed
+    - Only support needed dimensionality
-    - Specialized 1D and 2D are most practical
     - Only support needed dtypes
-    - Require contiguity when possible
+    - Require contiguity
 - Constantly test performance
 </v-clicks>
 </Transform>